0mj/working-memory/FAILURE-RESUME.md

 # FAILURE RESUME

 ## Details..
 Meh
+* Business rules - do not always translate verbatim (multiple END dates)
 * Story removed from sprint for being too broad and subject to interpretation
 * Got Epics mixed up.
 Forms Control Panel Phase 1 versus Forms Processing Enhancements - Phase I  versus Reporting Epic
 * Didn't dig deep enough into customer issue.
 We needed a story to backfill historical data not just to create the table.